 This next series of posts is all about the lessons I have learnt from travel.
 Some lessons have been glaringly obvious, some painful, whilst others I still keep learning – over and over again.
 Each month I’ll be sharing a lesson I’ve learnt.
 But I’d love to hear about all your lessons learnt too?
 Tell me what travel has taught you?

-Lesson 1 – Travel taught me how to say goodbye
+Lesson 1 – Why travel teaches us how to say goodbye

 I never really thought about goodbyes before.
 I guess you just don’t need to.
 I didn’t even really think about goodbyes on my first trip.
 With leaving parties to plan and money to save, goodbye was the last thing on my mind.
 Thinking about goodbye, means you have to think about leaving, this means you have to deal with your emotions and your anxiety.
 It’s easier to think of all the hello’s you’ll have.